grasstractor/DoHFuse/README.md

 - **GPU:** NVIDIA A10
 - **CPU:** 16 cores
 - **Memory:** 60 GB RAM
-- **Database:** All raw and processed data have been uploaded to Zenodo.
-For perfect reproduction, please download the full database from Zenodo.
+- **Database:** All raw and processed data have been uploaded to ScienceDB.
+For perfect reproduction, please download the full database from ScienceDB.
 We also provide processed `.npz` files for convenience.

 ## Software Requirements